Corey-Code/event-scheduler/README.md

 #### Job Scheduling: Schedule jobs to be executed at a specified time.
 #### Persistence: Jobs are stored in MongoDB and persist across application restarts.
 #### Job Execution: When a job is executed, the job's parameters are printed to the console.
+#### Horizontal Scaling: Redis-based job locking ensures that jobs are executed by only one instance of the application even if scaled horizontally.

 ## Prerequisites:
 #### Node v22.0 or later